ShakedLub/FreeViewing/README.md

-(5) Run\_SaccadeRateTraceAnalysis.m - calculate saccade trace and checks for significance for each experiment separately
+(5) **Run\_SaccadeRateTraceAnalysis.m** - calculate saccade trace and checks for significance for each experiment separately.

 Conditions:
 (a) saveFlag- 1 save, 0 do not save

-(6) Run\_SaccadeRateTracePlots.m - plot the saccade rate trace and creates data table for this analysis
+(6) **Run\_SaccadeRateTracePlots.m** - plot the saccade rate trace and creates data table for this analysis

 Conditions:

 (a) saveFlag- 1 save, 0 do not save

 (b) permutationType- 1- shuffling two conditions that are compare, 2- shuffling fixations between images

-(7) Run\_TreeBHAllExperimentsWithCNN.m - calculate tree BH for all analyses in the manuscript and create tables summarizing effect sizes and p-values for the main condition (1).
+(7) **Run\_TreeBHAllExperimentsWithCNN.m** - calculate tree BH for all analyses in the manuscript and create tables summarizing effect sizes and p-values for the main condition.

-Conditions:
-(b) saveFlag- 1 save, 0 do not save
+Conditions:(a) saveFlag- 1 save, 0 do not save

-(8) Run\_ObjectClassificationPlots.m - creates the object segmentation demonstration figures.
+(8) **Run\_ObjectClassificationPlots.m** - creates the object segmentation demonstration figures.

-Conditions:
-(a) saveFlag- 1 save, 0 do not save
+Conditions:(a) saveFlag- 1 save, 0 do not save

-(9) Run\_RegionClassificationPlots.m - creates the region segmentation demonstration figures.
+(9) **Run\_RegionClassificationPlots.m** - creates the region segmentation demonstration figures.

-Conditions:
-(a) saveFlag- 1 save, 0 do not save
+Conditions:(a) saveFlag- 1 save, 0 do not save

-(10) Run\_ObjectRegionCombinedMap: creates object and region segmentation demonstration figures.
+(10) **Run\_ObjectRegionCombinedMap**.m - creates object and region segmentation demonstration figures.

-Conditions:
-(a) saveFlag- 1 save, 0 do not save
+Conditions:(a) saveFlag- 1 save, 0 do not save

-(11) Run\_CompareImagevsControlTrialsExperiement1 - conducts an analysis comparing image trials to control trials (shuffled images) in both visibility conditions, this is done only on Experiment 1
+(11) **Run\_CompareImagevsControlTrialsExperiement1**.m - conducts an analysis comparing image trials to control trials (shuffled images) in both visibility conditions, this is done only on Experiment 1

-Conditions:
-(a) saveFlag- 1 save, 0 do not save
+Conditions:(a) saveFlag- 1 save, 0 do not save

-(12) Run\_CompareImagevsControlTrialsExperiement1\_CreatePlot - creates a figure for the analysis in (11).
+(12) **Run\_CompareImagevsControlTrialsExperiement1\_CreatePlot.m** - creates a figure for the analysis in (11).

-Conditions:
-(a) saveFlag- 1 save, 0 do not save
+Conditions:(a) saveFlag- 1 save, 0 do not save

-(13) Run\_DispersionNSSPlotsExperiment1 - creates a figure for dispersion and NSS similarity results in Experiment 1.
+(13) **Run\_DispersionNSSPlotsExperiment1.m** - creates a figure for dispersion and NSS similarity results in Experiment 1.

-Conditions:
-(a) saveFlag- 1 save, 0 do not save
+Conditions:(a) saveFlag- 1 save, 0 do not save

-(14) Run\_HistogramFixationCLassificationOverlap.m - plot a histogram of the overlap between the circle surrounding the fixations and the classified region for all fixations
+(14) **Run\_HistogramFixationCLassificationOverlap.m** - plot a histogram of the overlap between the circle surrounding the fixations and the classified region for all fixations

-Conditions:
-(a) saveFlag- 1 save, 0 do not save
+Conditions:(a) saveFlag- 1 save, 0 do not save

-(15) Run\_BackgroundRegions: check if background regions are viewed below chance in the region analysis and objects analysis
+(15) **Run\_BackgroundRegions.m** - check if background regions are viewed below chance in the region analysis and objects analysis